saucelabs/sauce-docs/docs/visual-testing/_partials/_fullpage-description.md

 - `delayAfterScrollMs`: Delay in ms after scrolling and before taking screenshots.
 The default value is 0.
 We recommend using this option for lazy loading content.
 - `disableCSSAnimation`: Disable CSS animations and the input caret in the app.
 The default value is true.
-- `hideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors)
+- `hideAfterFirstScroll`: One or more CSS selectors that we should remove from the page after the first scroll.
+Useful for hiding fixed elements such as headers, cookie banners, etc.
 - `hideScrollBars`: Hide all scrollbars in the app.
 The default value is true.
 - `scrollLimit`: Limit the number of screenshots taken for scrolling and stitching.
 The default value is 10.
 The value needs to be between 1 and 10.